 Margaret Palchak is a wonderful instructor who has been a volunteer for years.
 She is now on our team full-time!
 Originally from the East Coast, Margaret grew up in Southern California and received a Bachelor of Science in Biology (with a concentration in Ecology and Environmental Biology) from the University of California at Irvine.
 During her university years, she spent summers working in Yosemite National Park, exploring the Sierra Nevada and cultivating a love of outdoors.
 Upon graduation she spent two years abroad, teaching Conversational English in Japan, traveling on the Trans-Siberian Express across the former Soviet Union.
 She then explored Turkey and Greece and finally settled in London, England.
 While in London she began pursuing her passion for photography.
 On returning to the U.S., Margaret moved to Mammoth Lakes to work as a biologist and feed her love of the outdoors.
 She became involved with DSES in December 2004 and volunteered for four seasons before joining the staff in February 2008.
 Margaret has PSIA Level 2 Nordic Downhill, Level 3 Adaptive and USSA Coach 100 certifications.

-Originally from southern California, Katie moved north to work seasonally in Yosemite's backcountry.
-After trying out a year in busy San Francisco, Katie moved back to the Sierras and has found home in peaceful June Lake.
-She's joined the DSES team as Kathy's assistant and is ecstatic to be part of the community and to grow with the burgeoning National Wounded Warrior Center.
-Katie has been involved with philanthropic community organizations in southern California and has experience doing administrative work in non-profits and other small organizations.
-Life is good and she is excited to keep on explorin' the eastern Sierras and DSES!
+Originally from Southern California, Katie moved north to work a few seasons in Yosemite's backcountry.
+After also trying out a year in the busy Bay Area, Katie moved back to the Sierra Nevada.
+She joined the DSES team in 2015 and loves being part of the DSES family and community of the Eastern Sierra.
+Katie has been involved with philanthropic community organizations in Southern California and has experience with non-profit administrative work.
+She lives happily with her husband and their dog near Mono Lake.

 Laura Beardsley joined the staff of Disabled Sports Eastern Sierra in early 2017 after several years as a volunteer.
 Originally from New Hampshire, she moved west to the Sierra Nevada in 2005 in order to spend more time skiing and exploring the mountains.
 She has more than 15 years experience working with non profits that help change lives and inspire individuals to care about the natural world including Outward Bound Philadelphia, NatureBridge, the Yosemite Conservancy, and Friends of the Inyo.
 A graduate of Bryn Mawr College, Laura loves being part of the DSES community and is thrilled to be working with the incredible staff and volunteers full time.
 She lives in Crowley with her husband, Jon, and their dog Clyde.